 A business plan will serve as the backbone of your business and the road map to success.
 So make it great and well-detailed.
 I explain more in my book about my bakery business.

 Wherever you are, there are special permits and licenses that you should secure first before operating your business.
 You need to be familiar with the local laws and ordinances before you start your business.
 The types of permits and licenses vary depending on your location.
-It could be a business license, zoning compliance, fire department certificates, and the likes.
+It could be a business license, zoning compliance, fire department certificates, and such likes.

 Also, consider that these things will require some time before they can be approved and processed, so make sure to give yourself some lead time.